Hearing loss and your patients: Information for the Physician and Primary Care Practitioner.

 Cognitive decline and Healthy aging (The ability to maintain optimal cognitive and physical functioning throughout an individual’s lifespan)

-a.
-Individuals with hearing loss have a 40% greater risk of subsequently developing dementia than do individuals without hearing loss
+- Individuals with hearing loss have a 40% greater risk of subsequently developing dementia than do individuals without hearing loss

-i.
-20.1% of all Americans, children and adults, cannot pass a 25 dB hearing screening
+- A mere 25 dB hearing loss (just outside the normal range) equates to a 7-year cognitive decline.
+In fact, 20.1% of all Americans, children and adults, cannot pass a 25 dB hearing screening

-c.
-Individuals with hearing loss have accelerated cognitive decline.
+- Individuals with hearing loss have accelerated cognitive decline.
 If hearing loss is appropriately treated, a lower incidence of dementia is expected.

-d.
-Individuals with hearing loss have accelerated brain volume changes, predominantly in the right temporal lobe, but also whole brain volume decline.
+- Individuals with hearing loss have accelerated brain volume changes, predominantly in the right temporal lobe, but also whole brain volume decline.

-a.
-Hearing loss is twice as common in adults with diabetes as compared to non-diabetic adults
+- Hearing loss is twice as common in adults with diabetes as compared to non-diabetic adults

-b.
-Diabetic patients should have their hearing screened annually.
+- Diabetic patients should have their hearing screened annually.

-a.
-Smokers have a 2.0 increased risk of having hearing loss
+- Smokers have a 2.0 increased risk of having hearing loss

 Depression and Social Isolation

-a.
-Individuals with hearing loss are more vulnerable to depression than those without hearing loss
+- Individuals with hearing loss are more vulnerable to depression than those without hearing loss

-b.
-Hearing loss magnifies the maladaptive coping strategies associated with anxiety and depression
+- Hearing loss magnifies the maladaptive coping strategies associated with anxiety and depression

-c.
-Greater amounts of hearing loss is associated with greater amounts of social isolation, particularly in the 6th decade of life
+- Greater amounts of hearing loss is associated with greater amounts of social isolation, particularly in the 6th decade of life

 Aging in Place (The ability to live in one’s own home)

-a.
-Treating hearing loss may allow the individual with hearing loss to age in place.
+- Treating hearing loss may allow the individual with hearing loss to age in place.